yetanothermightytool/powershell/vbo/vbo-auditcfg/README.md

 _(mandatory)_ Username of the user to be audited

  `SetAuditNotification`
 _(optional)_ Configures the Audit Notification settings.
-Please change the SMTP server settings within the script
+Please change the SMTP server settings within the script.

 ## Example: